+Creative Writing Summer School 2019

 Students cannot be accommodated at Exeter College either prior to or beyond their programme dates.
 Family members and/or friends who are not enrolled on this summer school cannot be accommodated in college.

 Residential students will take meals in the college's dining hall.
-Breakfast and lunch are self-service with a range of options available; dinner is a set menu meal.
-The only exceptions are the summer school's opening and closing dinners, which are formal served set menu meal.
+All meals are self-service: there is a range of options available for breakfast and lunch; dinner is a set menu meal.
+The only exceptions are the summer school's opening and closing dinners, which are formal served set menu meals.
 Should applicants have any dietary requirements (eg vegetarian, gluten-free) they are required to complete the relevant section on the application form.

 Please be aware that accommodation at Exeter College is limited and may not be available for those who submit their applications towards the end of the admissions period.